1471juan/Minifocus/README.md

 - `exit` : Exits the application.

 ## Note
-This application doesn't store any data.
+This application stores data locally with SQL3